 I missed hearing a radio station in English, but thanks to the internet I can connect to radio stations in South Africa.

 Q: Is the city safe?

 A: Campus, absolutely!
-Jeddah is also safe but then I do not put myself in positions of feeling uncomfortable or threatened.
-We mostly go out two or more of us when shopping in the older Jeddah but at the malls I would shop alone.
+Jeddah is also safe, but then I do not put myself in a position of feeling uncomfortable or threatened.
+We mostly go out with two or more of us when shopping in the older Jeddah, but at the malls, I would shop alone.